23. Is NLP a Cult?

 • What sensible comparison is there between citing one or two people whom you have trained with, and Barrett's "progression of gurus"?

-• It appears to have escaped Barrett's notice that academics routinely list their educational antecedents, at least from their first degree onwards.
-If his allegation is true then we should presumably hold that all university faculty members are following the path created by these "new Eastern-origin religions ... and Esoteric movements."
+• It appears to have escaped Barrett's notice that academics routinely list brief details of their educational qualifications, at least from their first degree onwards.
+If his allegation is true then we should presumably hold that all university faculty members are following the path created by these unidentified "new Eastern-origin religions ... and Esoteric movements."

 Somewhat ironically, one academic has actually included a very lightly edited version of Barrett's article in his own book on the subject of alternative religions - even down to the claim that if you mentioned who you trained with that's like being part of a new Eastern-origin religion, etc. (see The Mystic Sociologist).